read-write-web/banana-wiki/Scripting-with-Ammonite.md

 As we will want to fetch a number of graphs by following the `foaf:knows` links, we would like to do this in parallel.

 At this point the [`java.net.HttpURLConnection`](https://docs.oracle.com/javase/8/docs/api/java/net/HttpURLConnection.html) starts showing its age and limitations as it is a blocking call that holds onto a thread.
-But in order to avoid brining in too many other concepts at this point let us deal with this.
+But in order to avoid brining in too many other concepts at this point let us deal with this the simple way, using threads and Futures.